anuj1102001/anuj1102001/README.md

 🔧 What I Bring to the Table:
 A strong foundation in Python, HTML, CSS, JavaScript, MySQL and Django.
 Hands-on experience with projects like:

 1.Medicine Strip Recognition using Deep Learning: Developed a deep learning model for medicine identification with Java Full Stack and MySQL.

 2.Event Management and Ticketing Analytics: Designed Power BI dashboards for real-time event performance and marketing insights.
 Co-authored research papers on Generative AI in Music Composition and Deep Learning for Medicine Strip Recognition.

 3.SHOPLY–E-COMMERCE-SITE: Designed and built a multi-page, fully responsive fashion retail website using HTML, CSS, and JavaScript.
 Includes product listings, shopping cart, branded layouts, and interactive features across Home, Shop, Cart, Contact, and About pages.
 Wth focus on clean UI/UX, mobile responsiveness, and professional front-end development.

+4.BookYourShow – Online Movie Ticket Booking System (Django):
+A dynamic web application built with Django that replicates BookMyShow-like functionality.
+Features include user registration/login, movie listings, showtime selection, seat booking, Stripe-integrated payments, and user profile with order history.
+Built with a focus on smooth user flow, secure transactions, and responsive front-end design.

 🌟 Certifications Include: